We can help you find research evidence about pressing issues in three main ways:

-- Social Systems Evidence will be the world’s most comprehensive, continuously updated repository of research evidence about the programs, services and products available in a broad range of government sectors and program areas (e.g., community and social services, culture and gender, economic development and growth, education, transportation), as well as the governance, financial and delivery arrangements within which these programs and services are provided, and the implementation strategies that can help to ensure that these programs and services get to those who need them.
+- Social Systems Evidence is the world’s most comprehensive, continuously updated repository of research evidence about the programs, services and products available in a broad range of government sectors and program areas (e.g., community and social services, culture and gender, economic development and growth, education, transportation), as well as the governance, financial and delivery arrangements within which these programs and services are provided, and the implementation strategies that can help to ensure that these programs and services get to those who need them.

 - This resource covers most of the Sustainable Development Goals, with the exceptions of the health part of goal 3 (which is already well covered by the resources noted above and below), most of goal 7 (energy), and all of goals 13-15 (climate, water and land).